Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/nodes/types/patterns/bricks.rst

    Sets the thickness of the mortar.
 Bias
-   The bias of randomly chosen colors, between -1 and 1. -1 Makes all bricks Color 1, and a value of 1 makes them all Color 2.
+   The bias of randomly chosen colors, between (−1 to 1). −1 Makes all bricks Color 1, and a value of 1 makes them all Color 2.
 Brick Width
    Sets the horizontal size of all the bricks.
 Row Height